 Tuckpointing is an old method of finishing mortar joints between bricks.

-Originally, it was a method for striking the mortar joints to make old bricks of different sizes and shapes appear uniform.
+Real tuckpointing is a method for striking mortar joints between bricks of different sizes and shapes to make them appear uniform.
 There was also a method of applying a decorative “tuck” of different color mortar between bricks (or stone, block, whatever).
+Go to Instagram and find “@tuckpointer”.
 That’s tuckpointing.

 The term tuckpointing, as used in Chicago, is completely bastardized.
 It describes any alteration to any masonry whether it’s smearing cement on walls, rebuilding walls, or otherwise fiddling with old masonry in any manner one can imagine.
 Those things are not tuckpointing.